Witan Share Price:

 Individual Savings Account (ISA) offers tax advantages for UK based investors.
 Any returns earned are free from capital gains tax and no further income tax is paid.
 The Witan ISA is a stocks and shares ISA.
-You can invest up to £11,520 for the 2013/14 tax year.
-You can invest the whole allowance in a stocks and shares ISA but a maximum of just just £5,760 into a cash ISA.
+You can invest up to £15,240 for the 2015/16 tax year.
+You can invest the whole allowance in a stocks and shares ISA or split your allowance with a Cash ISA, however you choose as long as the combined amount doesn't exceed £15,240.
 Witan does not offer cash ISAs.
 You also have the option of transferring the value of any of your existing stocks and shares ISAs or cash ISAs to us without losing their tax-efficient status.
 However your existing ISA manager may charge you for the transfer.

 International Securities Identification Number (ISIN).
 International code for a listed security.

 Issued share capital is the total number of shares subscribed to by the shareholders.

 The Junior ISA is a tax efficient savings vehicle for children who did not qualify for the Child Trust Fund, including those children born since 2nd January 2011.
 Like adult ISA’s there are two types of Junior ISAs; a cash Junior ISA or stocks and shares Junior ISA.
 Jump offers a stocks and shares Junior ISA.
 The current annual limit is £4,080 for the 2015/16 tax year.